Short overview of the asylum procedure

 An asylum application may be made (see for more information: Registration of the asylum application) either:

-- at the border with the border police, in case the asylum seeker does not dispose of valid travel documents to enter the territory; or
+• at the border with the border police, in case the asylum applicant does not dispose of valid travel documents to enter the territory; or

-The applicant receives an “attestation of presentation” (“bewijs van aanmelding” or ‘attestation de presentation”).
-The Immigration Office registers the application within 3 working days of the declaration, which can be prolonged up to 10 working days in case of large numbers of asylum seekers applying simultaneously.
+The applicant receives an ‘attestation of presentation’ (‘bewijs van aanmelding’ or ‘attestation de presentation’).
+The Immigration Office registers the application within 3 working days after making the application, which can be prolonged up to 10 working days in case of large numbers of asylum applicants applying simultaneously.
 The applicant then has to lodge the application.
-This can take place either immediately when the person makes the application or afterwards but no later than 30 days after the presentation of the application; exceptional prolongations may be defined by Royal Decree.
-Following that stage, the applicant receives a “proof of asylum application” stating that they are a first-time applicant (“Annex 26”) or a subsequent applicant (“Annex 26quinquies”).
-In practice, since several years, the registration and lodging of the applications take place on the same moment.
+This can take place either immediately when the person makes the application or afterwards but no later than 30 days after making the application; exceptional prolongations may be defined by Royal Decree.
+Following that stage, the applicant receives a ‘proof of asylum application’ stating that they are a first-time applicant (‘Annex 26’) or a subsequent applicant (‘Annex 26quinquies’).
+In practice, since several years, the registration and lodging of the applications take place at the same moment.
 In most cases, this happens on the same day on which the person presents themselves and makes the application.
-However, on some days with a high number of applicants and due to capacity issues of the Immigration Office, persons who present themselves (and thus make the application) receive a document to come back on a specific day and time within 3 days (and for a certain period in 2022, within 10 working days) to register and lodge their application[2] (see Limitations to the right to apply for asylum).
+However, on some days where there is a high number of applicants and due to capacity issues of the Immigration Office, persons who present themselves (and thus make their application) receive a document to come back on a specific day and time within 3 days (and for a certain period in 2022, within 10 working days or in 2024 even on a date after the legally admitted term of 10 days) to register and lodge their application[2] (see Limitations to the right to apply for asylum).

 First instance procedure